codewithelmor/csharp-clean-architecture/README.md

 |-- BackgroundServices
    |-- BackgroundTaskService.cs
    |-- OtherBackgroundService.cs
-|-- Middlewares
-   |-- CustomMiddleware.cs
-   |-- OtherMiddleware.cs
 |-- DummyDataGenerators
    |-- TestDataGenerator.cs
    |-- OtherDataGenerator.cs
 ```

 4. ```Presentation Layer```:
 * **What it does:** The user-facing interface or network API boundary.
-Its only job is to receive a network call or input request, translate it into an application action (like sending a command to a use case), and return the response layout back to the caller.
+Its only job is to receive a network call or input request, process or validate it via the web pipeline, translate it into an application action (like sending a command to a use case), and return the response layout back to the caller.
-* **What it contains:** API controllers, frontend Razor views, view models.
+* **What it contains:** API controllers, frontend Razor views, view models, and custom HTTP middlewares.
+* **Middleware Specifics:**
+  * **Role:** Custom HTTP Middlewares process framework-level HTTP requests and responses (intercepting `HttpContext`).
+Because they are coupled to the ASP.NET Core framework (`IApplicationBuilder`, `RequestDelegate`), they belong strictly in the Presentation Layer to ensure inner layers remain framework-agnostic.
+  * **Architectural Boundaries:** Middlewares must never perform direct data access or bypass architecture bounds by referencing infrastructure database classes like `DbContext`.
+If a middleware requires database access (e.g., verifying a tenant subdomain or reading user permissions), it must consume an abstraction (interface) exposed by the **Application layer**.
+  * **Lifetime Considerations:** Because standard middlewares are constructed as singletons, scoped services (such as a database access service) cannot be injected into the constructor.
+They must instead be injected directly into the parameters of the `InvokeAsync` method so they safely resolve per HTTP request.
 * **ViewModel Specifics:**
   * **Role:** They belong exclusively to this layer.
 They shape and hold data tailored to a specific user-facing layout screen (like Blazor components or MVC Razor views).
 They hold state properties that the backend doesn't care about—such as UI error display strings, loading spinners (`IsSaving`), interactive boolean flags, or style themes.
   * **Workflow:** UI elements bind directly to the ViewModel.
 On initialization, incoming **Response DTOs** from the Application layer are mapped into a local ViewModel.
 Upon user interaction or execution (such as a form submit), the page maps the values out of the **ViewModel** into an Application-friendly **Request DTO** to safely pass through the boundaries.